MeeFoundation/docs/src/Data_model.md

 ![example-delegated-context](./images/delegated-contexts.png)

-As shown above, Alice has a direct connection with the bank but the context for that connection is linked to a context managed by Alice's mother's agent.
+As shown above, Alice has a direct connection with the bank (that communicates via the SIOPv2 protocol) but the context for that connection is linked to a context managed by Alice's mother's agent.
+The MeeTalk data replication/sync protocol is used to ensure that Alice's DelegatedContext is always synchronized with the "original" context on her Mother's agent.

 ## Persona classes